 Alcohol & Other Drug use, misuse, and abuse is a serious issue that impacts Texas Tech students.
 RISE and TTU offer many resources for alcohol & drugs including education, recovery support, and clinical services.
 Resources available through partnering departments are also included below.

 eCHECKUP TO GO - Online self-assessment for drinking patterns and feedback.
 Available anonymously to all students.

 The Raider Assistance Program (RAP) is a confidential resource for students concerned about their drinking or substance use.
 More information about this opportunity can be found on their website.

-Licensed therapists and psychologists at the Student Counseling Center can also screen for use and abuse concerns.
+Student Counseling Center - Licensed therapists and psychologists can screen for use and abuse concerns.

-All incoming first year and transfer students are required to complete this online prevention education course.
+Think About It - All incoming first year and transfer students are required to complete this online prevention education course.
 Alcohol is one of the many topics covered in Think About It.

 The Tech Activities Board (TAB) programs day, night, and weekend events every semester that are free to all students.
 These programs are always substance free.
 Their parent department, Student Union & Activities, hosts a weekly 'Thursday Night Movie' in an attempt to provide safe alternatives.

 The RISE Office offers a variety of presentations to address alcohol safety and related concerns for academic courses, department, fraternities & sororities, and student organizations.
 Request a program.